Crownpeak/best-practices/product-discovery/fhr-salesforce-commerce-cloud/data-transformation-and-ingestion/README.md

 * **Data Mapping Issues:** Verify that the data is correctly mapped to Fredhopper attributes.
 * **Upload Failures:** Investigate upload failures and check Fredhopper logs for errors.

+For more details on using [Flat File Ingestion](https://crownpeak.gitbook.io/product-discovery/fredhopper-integration-guide/fredhopper-integration-guide-1/data-integration), see the documentation.

 ## Data Synchronization Strategies
 Maintaining data consistency between SFCC and Fredhopper is crucial for accurate search and navigation.